 I have disabled all the SATA 2 ports from within the BIOS as I will only be using the SATA 3 ports from the three Add-in cards to support my 5 Seagate disks in a RAID-5 aggregate.

-I have already setup my Openfiler Server by following the instructions from http://vmwire.com/2011/06/12/how-to-install-and-run-openfiler-on-a-usb-key/ to install Openfiler onto the Kingston DataTraveller+ 2Gb USB Key.
+I have already setup my Openfiler Server by following the instructions from https://vmwire.com/2011/06/12/how-to-install-and-run-openfiler-on-a-usb-key/ to install Openfiler onto the Kingston DataTraveller+ 2Gb USB Key.
 Networking is setup and everything is working nicely ready for the configuration of the new RAID-5 Array.

 Below is a screenshot of the Openfiler Hardware Information.